top of page

 What happens during the RTT® session?

 An RTT® session can last up to 2 hours.
-I conduct many sessions online via zoom which often suits clients better being in a relaxed hypnotic state from the comfort of their home, especially if they are feeling rather tired and sleepy after the session.
-If you are local to Cheshire, UK and happy to travel then in-person sessions can be arranged too.
+Sessions can be conducted either online, via Zoom, which often suits clients better being in a relaxed hypnotic state from the comfort of their home, especially if they are feeling rather relaxed after the session.
+If you are local to Cheshire, UK and happy to travel then in-person sessions can be arranged too at either Alderley Edge or near Lymm.

 We will spend the first 15-20 minutes of the session discussing the issue you want to address with RTT® and getting clear on what you want your life to be like without this issue.